bdeboe/isc-datafest/TUTORIAL.md

 Never heard of [dbt](http://getdbt.com)?
 It's the T in ELT (and if you haven't heard of that either, you're missing out!)

+Let's get a dbt project started! create a new directory /opt/irisbuild/dbt/examples

+In order to create the project, move the the newly created directory and run the following

+  dbt init

+This will give us a sample project in which we will we will create some models.

 **Ex 1.
 We will start by creating a simple model that reads the walmart.csv file to generate it's own table.
-You need to edit the existing dbt_project.yml in dbt/datafest to add in the addition model (Workshop) we also add in an extra variable called StoreId which we will use later**
+You need to edit the existing dbt_project.yml in dbt/examples to add in the  model (Workshop) we also add in an extra variable called StoreId which we will use later**

 You can either modify the files in the container or create one in your host machine and copy over to the container using "docker cp", for example: